 We are not soliciting any vote or indication of interest from, or on behalf of, the stakeholders.
 Claims by stakeholders must be filed by November 26, 2009 in order to be considered by the Winding-Up Board of the Old Bank.
 The Resolution Committee is not authorized to consider any claim.
 For information regarding the claims process, please see www.glitnirbank.com.
+Stakeholders will have an opportunity to ask questions regarding the matters discussed herein at the open meeting of creditors of the Old Bank on September 22, 2009.
 Thank you very much for your attention to this matter.